 None of these questions can be answered from the claims.
 The metrics suggest the questions for discussion with a discharge planning team.

 Entered without Instructions

 This metric is the other side of the adherence coin.
-This is the count of the discharges who were admitted to the listed type of care in each row within 30 days of discharge, but the initial status coding at discharge was not aligned to the patient's post-acute destination.
-How in the world did they get here?
+This is the count of the discharges who were admitted to the listed type of care in each row within 30 days of discharge, but the initial status coding at discharge was not aligned to the patient's final post-acute destination.
+How in the world did they get where they did?
 To get this count, we subtract Adhered from Entered:

 9,105 - 5,679 = 3,426

 This number tells us something significant.
 We must assume that a discharge admitted to post-acute care (Entered) was appropriate for that type of care at discharge.
 Why weren't they coded appropriately?

 Many of the same questions from above apply, but the focus with this metric is where you as a post -acute provider can really shine: How can you help the source facility to identify the appropriate level of care at discharge?
 When this number is large, you have an opportunity to provide meaningful assistance through training or patient evaluation.

 To calculate this metric, we divide Adhered by Instructed and multiply by 100%: